Forcing memset to be executed against compiler optimization

 }

-as its first parameter, writing to the pointed char cannot be optimized away.
+as its first parameter, writing to the pointed char array cannot be optimized away.

 errno_t memset_s( void *dest, rsize_t destsz, int ch, rsize_t count );